hummingbot/hummingbot-site/docs/installation/raspberry-pi.md

-# Raspberry Pi / ARM64
+# Installing Hummingbot on Raspberry Pi / ARM64

+Hummingbot doesn't require much power, so some users have run successfully run multiple instances on a single Raspberry Pi.
 The following steps are for the Raspberry Pi but it should also work with any other device that uses the same ARM architecture.

 Running Hummingbot on a Raspberry Pi or similar device has the same main benefit of running it on a cloud server: having a dedicated machine for Hummingbot.
 Raspberry Pi’s are relatively low cost, easy to set up, and, of course, don’t have the monthly charges associated with a cloud provider.